-- A non-refundable application charge of £89.68 will need to be paid at the time of application
+- A non-refundable application charge of £89.68 will need to be paid to Balfour Beatty at the time of application

-- Payment can be made by BACS HSBC – Account Number 81342460 Sort Code 40-02-50 quoting Request summary reference number or cheque payable to Balfour Beatty Living Places quoting Request summary reference number on the back of the cheque, and sent to Highways Service Partnershp, City Depot and Recycling Park, First Avenue, Millbrook, Southampton, SO15 0LJ
+- Payment can be made to Balfour Beatty by BACS HSBC – Account Number 81342460 Sort Code 40-02-50 quoting Request summary reference number or cheque payable to Balfour Beatty Living Places quoting Request summary reference number on the back of the cheque, and sent to Highways Service Partnership, City Depot and Recycling Park, First Avenue, Millbrook, Southampton, SO15 0LJ

 - Location (Traffic Management costs if required)